firefox-devtools/firefox-profiler-for-chrome/README.md

 - Navigate to `chrome://extensions/` and enable the developer mode on the top right corner.
 - Click "Load unpacked" and select the extension folder.
-- Once loaded, the extension icon should appear in your Chrome toolbar.
+- Once loaded, the extension icon should appear inside the "Extension" menu on your Chrome toolbar.
+Click on the "Pin" button to add it to the toolbar directly.

 ## Development